tisztamo/js-training/language.md

 ---
 # Error handling in asynchronous code

-Async code runs on its own stack, it is not possible to catch exceptions from the initiator code
+Async code runs on its own stack; it is not possible to catch exceptions from the initiator code

 ```
 try {